 It’s actually harder to plan ahead, not easier.

 The world is your oyster when you’re a nomadic traveler in the sense that you can change your route on a dime if it suits you.
 That’s not always the easiest or most cost-effective course of action, though.
-It’s expensive to book accommodations last minute in most places.
-If you hit the Midwest during high season as we’ve been doing in our travels, you’re shut out of most of the best options well before your visit.

-It can also be a challenge figuring out where to fly out of if you’re perpetually on the road.
+If you want to take a break from the road tripper thing and catch a flight, it can also be a challenge figuring out where to fly out of if you’re perpetually on the road.

-We’ve taken to calling Chicago, my hometown, a travel base.
-Flights out of O’Hare are easy to find and often much less expensive than smaller regionals.
-That doesn’t mean it’s breezy to figure out how to drive back to Chicago whenever we need to if we’re on the West Coast.
-That’s a lot of driving.
+We’d taken to calling Chicago, my hometown, our travel base.
+Flights out of O’Hare were easy to find and often much less expensive than smaller regionals.

 Things WILL go wrong.

-We’ve dealt with ants in the bed, dead mice in the kitchen, and last-minute cancellations on bookings.
-We’ve narrowly avoided tornadoes and driven through blinding storms.
-We’ve had to crawl through windows to get into our units.
-We’ve absolutely hated certain stops and felt sad leaving others.
-We’ve gotten COVID in the middle of multiple moves over the course of a week.
+We’ve hated certain stops and felt sad leaving others.
+We’ve gotten sick in the middle of multiple moves over the course of a week.
 Things will go wrong in your nomadic travels.
 You can’t control that.
 You can control how you react.

 You can save money as nomadic travelers.

-We lived in San Diego before hitting the road.
-We gladly paid what’s affectionately known as the “sun tax” to live in America’s finest city, but once we left, it really became quite apparent how expensive Southern California really is.
 We’d left Chicago, another fairly pricey city, to live in San Diego.
 Much of the country just isn’t that expensive in comparison, especially if you’re willing to sacrifice a bit to be outside of the thick of things.

-Thanks to Brian’s financial prowess, we have more money saved today than we did when we sold our house.
-We’re certainly lucky enough to be able to make money from our savings through risk-averse decision-making on stocks and such — I say it that way because that’s not my arena — but living on the road has turned out to be cost-effective for us.
+We’re certainly lucky enough to be able to make money from our savings through risk-averse decision-making on stocks and such.
+(I say it that way because that’s not my arena.)
+Living on the road has turned out to be cost-effective for us.

 You can certainly blow your budget quickly as a nomad, but for many, it’s less expensive than a home base.